Unsecured Truck Loads can Cause Major Accidents

-- Loose tarps: Covered loads are generally safe, unless the wind can dislodge them, releasing cargo — or even causing a flying tarp to become a major hazard when it hits the windshield of a following vehicle.
+- Loose tarps: Covered loads are generally safe unless the wind can dislodge them, releasing cargo — or even causing a flying tarp to become a major hazard when it hits the windshield of the following vehicle.
 When motorists see signs that covers are flapping significantly in the wind, they should make an effort to get out of the way.

 Victims whose injuries were caused by flying debris need to understand that these claims often require extensive evidence that proves that the debris was the proximate cause of the accident.
 In some cases, insurance companies and defense attorneys can attempt to hold victims responsible when they lose control over their vehicles.

 These accidents often require help from an NC truck accident lawyer with the skills and resources needed to thoroughly investigate all the details.
 To get the full support you need, call us at 800-948-0577 or use our convenient online contact form.